phn/pytpm/doc/index.rst

 .. _Distribute: http://packages.python.org/distribute/
 .. _IERS: http://www.iers.org/

-PyTPM is a Python interface to the `Telescope Pointing Machine`_ (TPM) library, generated using Cython_.
-TPM is a C library written by `Jeff Percival`_, for performing coordinate conversions between several astronomical coordinate systems.
+PyTPM is a Python interface to the TPM library, generated using Cython_.
+TPM, `Telescope Pointing Machine`_ , is a C library written by `Jeff Percival`_, for performing coordinate conversions between several astronomical coordinate systems.
 It was designed with the aim of incorporating it into telescope control systems and hence the name.
 It is used by the `KPNO WIYN observatory`_ and the WHAM_ project for calculating directions to astronomical objects.
+The TPM C source code used here was copied from the astrolib_ project, and addititonal C source files were provided by Jeff Percival.

-In addition to interfaces to many of the functions, macros, constants and structures defined in TPM, this module also provides a convenience function,
+In addition to most of the functions, macros, constants and structures defined in TPM, this module also provides a few convenience function in the module ``pytpm.convert``.
+The functions in this module provides a simple interface to performing coordinate conversions.
-:func:`pytpm.convert.convert`.
-This function can be used for the most common type of coordinate conversion, i.e., converting two angles between different standard systems.
-Functions and data structures provided in the library can be used when more involved conversions are needed, for example conversions involving different equinoxes and epochs.

 Proper usage of PyTPM, and TPM, requires familiarity with concepts in astrometry.
 Before any non-trivial use of this module please read